Asymptotics of Redistricting the $n\times n$ Grid: Introduction.

 Let $\cP_n$ denote the set of tilings of the $n\times n$ grid by $n$-ominoes.
-An $n$-omino is a collection of $n$ squares such that each square shares at least one edge with another.
-We make the restriction that all tiles be of equal size to model the required population balance of real world legislative districts.
-We are then interested in studying $|\cP_n|$, the number of such tilings, as well as the structure of the tilings themselves.
-Tilings are in bijection with certain partitions of the \emph{dual graph}.
-To construct the dual graph of the grid, assign a vertex to each square, and connect two vertices if their squares share an edge of positive length.
-Then there is a 1-1 correspondence between tilings by $n$-ominoes and partitions of the dual graph into $n$ disjoint, connected subgraphs with $n$ vertices.
+We are interested in studying $|\cP_n|$, the number of such tilings, as well as the structure of the tilings themselves.
+These tilings are in bijection with certain partitions of the \emph{dual graph}, a graph made by assigning a vertex to each square of the grid, and connecting two vertices if their squares share an edge of positive length.
+Then there is a 1-1 correspondence between partitions of the dual graph into $n$ disjoint, connected subgraphs with $n$ vertices and tilings of the $n\times n$ grid by $n$-ominoes.
 It will be useful to pass back and forth between these perspectives; see Figure \ref{fig:dual_graph}.